 Dense, privacy hedge

-Thorny by nature and dense by habit, barberries make excellent hedges in spots where you would like to restrict foot traffic, discourage wild animals from entering (or pets from exiting!), or where you just want something with loads of color that’s not dependent on flowers.
+Thorny by nature and dense by habit, barberries make excellent hedges.
+Especially in spots where you would like to restrict foot traffic, discourage wild animals from entering (or pets from exiting!)
+This is also great for where you just want something with loads of color that’s not dependent on flowers.
 Look for varieties that grow tall or have a naturally upright habit.
 We promise you, it’ll be a brilliant display.

 In a tough, deer-deterrent border

 Foot traffic, marauding deer, drought, hot sun and overly aggressive pruning.
 Barberry comes back swinging from just about anything you can throw at it.
 It's especially happy with other similarly tough plants.
 For instance, the spreading juniper and Russian sage in this very elegant little border.

 We love boxwood and use it constantly.
 However, sometimes you'd like something different, with a bit of color to jazz up flowering (or non-flowering) borders.
 What makes compact barberries so good for this application is their naturally dense habit and imperviousness to shearing.
 Imagine this red border filled to brimming with white hydrangeas?

 Mix a red, yellow, golden, orange, or variegated barberry with greens, limes, silvers, or golds.
 Then you'll create the kind of color story that ends up on magazine covers.
 This one undulates through a thick stand of summer grasses, the leaves and branches contrasting with the fine foliage.
 Stunning and so doable.